- Download our Moving to Frankfurt Guide (PDF)

 + PRO: Lots to see and do

-This riverside city may be a financial hub, but it equally hosts a multitude of cultural events, artistic monuments, restored medieval buildings and a Gothic charm.
+This riverside city may be a financial hub, but it also hosts a multitude of cultural events, artistic sights, restored medieval buildings and a certain Gothic charm.
 The area of Römerberg is a top attraction, as is the Frankfurt Cathedral, and new arrivals can familiarise themselves with their new home by taking a walking tour of the Old Town or a cruise along the river.

 - CON: Making friends may be difficult